Skip to main content

 Alignment

 Now that you've explored Canvas, start generating new ideas and assets directly within your boards.
+For a closer look at image editing tools and workflows, visit Editing images in Canvas.
 For more information on managing your generated content, check out our guide on exploring assets.

 Did this answer your question?